 Thus almost 100% of the securities held in the portfolio during the year were subject to internal and external ESG analysis.
-In addition, the annual weighted average ESG risk rating of the long portfolio was better than that of the investment universe.
+In addition, the annual weighted average ESG risk rating of the portfolio was better than that of the Benchmark (MSCI Europe).

 - An EXCLUSION policy.
-The Management Company has complied with the exclusion policy, applied to the long positions in the portfolio and consisting of: - (i) systematic exclusions: - (a) controversial weapons: the Management Company identifies controversial weapons as those that have a disproportionate and indiscriminate impact on civilians, persisting for years after conflicts have ended.
+The Management Company has complied with the exclusion policy, consisting of: - (i) systematic exclusions: - (a) controversial weapons: the Management Company identifies controversial weapons as those that have a disproportionate and indiscriminate impact on civilians, persisting for years after conflicts have ended.
 This applies to antipersonnel mines (APMs) and cluster bombs, whose impact on populations and territories persists beyond the period of peace, resulting in disproportionate and indiscriminate effects on civilians.
 In response to this, the Management Company has introduced a policy excluding controversial weapons such as incendiary weapons, white phosphorus bombs and chemical weapons.
 This approach is in line with France's commitments, including: - ratification of the Ottawa Convention signed in 1997, which prohibits the use, stockpiling, production and transfer of anti-personnel mines, as well as their destruction; and - the principles of the Oslo Convention signed in 2008, which prohibits the use, production, stockpiling and transfer of cluster munitions, with the exception of so-called "smart" munitions equipped with electronic anti-deactivation or self-destruction mechanisms.